-The mission of the World Federation of Neurosurgical Societies (WFNS) is to work together with our member societies to improve worldwide neurosurgical care, training and research to benefit our patients.
+The mission of the World Federation of Neurosurgical Societies (WFNS) is to work together with the member societies to improve worldwide neurosurgical care, training and research to benefit our patients.

 The WFNS is governed by an Executive Committee (EC) consisting of two Delegates from each Member Society and an Administrative Council composed of the Officers of the Federation, who are elected every four years.
 The EC meets every two years and is guided by the Administrative Council which meets at least annually.